carlosrgomes/jenkins-googlecloud/README.md

-# Generic Sulamerica Jenkins Docker image
+# Generic Jenkins - Google CLoud SDK with jenkins

 The Jenkins Continuous Integration and Delivery server.